-5.4.1.6 DIVISION OF FARM PARCELS
+5.4.1.8 DIVISION OF FARM PARCELS

 The splitting of prime agricultural land into smaller parcels shall generally be discouraged.
-Where the splitting of prime agricultural land
+Where the splitting of prime agricultural land is proposed, the proponent shall demonstrate that the resulting smaller parcels will have no detrimental impact on agricultural productivity, operating efficiency and future farming options.
+In considering such applications, regard shall also be had to:

-- a) the need to discourage the unwarranted fragmentation of farmland; - b) the agricultural capability of the land; - the type of agricultural activity engaged in and proposed to be engaged in; - d) whether both parcels are sufficiently large to constitute viable production units and to meet changing market conditions; - whether both parcels are suitable for the type of agriculture common in the area and the size of both parcels is appropriate to the type of agriculture proposed; - f) the viability of cultivating smaller parcels with current farm machinery and equipment; - g) the need to discourage the creation of new parcels primarily for residential purposes - the minimum farm parcel size as established in the Zoning Bylaw. - the policies of the County of Middlesex Official Plan which discourages the creation of agricultural parcels less than 40 hectares.
+- a) the need to discourage the unwarranted fragmentation of farmland; - b) the agricultural capability of the land; - c) the type of agricultural activity engaged in and proposed to be engaged in; - whether both parcels are sufficiently large to constitute viable production units and to meet changing market conditions; - e) whether both parcels are suitable for the type of agriculture common in the area and the size of both parcels is appropriate to the type of agriculture proposed;

+- f) the viability of cultivating smaller parcels with current farm machinery and equipment; - g) the need to discourage the creation of new parcels primarily for residential purposes - h) the minimum farm parcel size as established in the Zoning Bylaw. - the policies of the County of Middlesex Official Plan which discourages the creation of agricultural parcels less than 40 hectares.